Printed Fall 2016 Student Activities calendars will be available in WSC and Campus Life in August.

 Wiestling Student Center (WSC)

 Wiestling Hall is the Student Center on campus.
 As a Mont Alto student you have access to the following in Wiestling Student Center:

 - Student Activities Office

 - Club meeting space and resources (being renovated summer 2016)

 - TV lounge

-- Spiritual mediation room, 2nd floor
+- Spiritual meditation room, 2nd floor (newly renovated)

 - Music practice room, 2nd floor

 - WSC game room and lounge